skojaku/qstest/README.txt

 ———————————————————————————————————————————————————————————————————————————
 Contents

-  LICENSE describes the licence of this package.
+  LICENSE - Licence of this package.

-  README.md is the README file for Github.
+  README.md - README file for Github.

-  README.txt is this README file.
+  README.txt - this README file.

-  setup.py is the python script to install this package.
+  setup.py - Python code to install this package.

+  requirements.txt - Metadata for pip (a package manager for Python)

+  test.py - Test code for pip

-  Directory qstest/ contains Python codes of the (q, s)-test:
+  qstest/ - Python codes of the (q, s)-test:

-    qstest/__init__.py is the header file of this package.
+    qstest/__init__.py - Header file of this package.

-    qstest/cmalgorithm_wrapper.py contains the codes of community detection algorithms.
+    qstest/cmalgorithm_wrapper.py - Codes of community-detection algorithms.

-    qstest/qstest.py contains the codes of the (q, s)-test.
+    qstest/qstest.py contains - Codes of the (q, s)-test.

-    qstest/quality_functions.py contains the codes of quality functions of individual communities.
+    qstest/quality_functions.py - Codes of quality functions of individual communities.

-    qstest/size_functions.py contains the codes of size functions of individual communities.
+    qstest/size_functions.py - Codes of size functions of individual communities.

-  Directory examples/ contains example codes:
+  examples/ - example codes:

-    examples/example1.py demonstrates the basic usage of qstest

-    examples/example1.py demonstrates how to pass the user-defined quality function to qstest

-    examples/example1.py demonstrates how to pass the user-defined size function to qstest

-    examples/example1.py demonstrates how to pass the user-defined community detection algorithm to qstest
+    examples/example1.py - Basic usage.

+    examples/example2.py - Usage of qstest with a user-defined quality function.

+    examples/example3.py - Usage of qstest with a user-defined size function.

+    examples/example4.py - Usage of qstest with a user-defined community-detection algorithm.
 ———————————————————————————————————————————————————————————————————————————
 Installation

-  You can install this package with pip, a package management system for the software written in Python.
+  You can install this package with pip, a package management system for Python.

   To install, type